xibosignage/xibo-docker/README.md

 ## Upgrading Xibo

 Before attempting an upgrade, it's strongly recommended to take a full backup of your Xibo system.
-So `stop` your CMS by issueing the command
+So `stop` your CMS by issuing the command

 ```
 ./launcher stop